imeleges/REMA_Dubai/README.md

 ***

 ## 1 & 2 bedroom apartments analysis
 For further analysis only 1 and 2 bedroom listings will be reviewed.

-Earlier, while [checking for unique values](#number-of-unique-values-per-feature),  there were found **2204** of them in the description and **2219** in the description title.
+Earlier, while [checking for unique values](#number-of-unique-values-per-feature), **2204** were found in the description and **2219** by the description title.
 Manual processing would be time consuming, so finding most commonly used words / phrases would be much more efficient.
 TOP-30 phrases should be enough.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/wordclouds.png?raw=true">